 From the latest MDHHS Report:

-Michigan residents received 95.7 percent of the induced abortions that occurred in Michigan in 2018.
-This proportion is similar to that which was observed in previous years.
+Michigan residents received 94.7 percent of the induced abortions that occurred in Michigan in 2019.
+This proportion decreased by 1 percent to that which was observed in previous years.

-In 2018, about half of the resident women receiving abortions had no previous induced abortions.
-In general, from 1985 through 2018, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.3 percent in 2018.
-The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 50.9 percent in 2018.
+In 2019, over half of the resident women receiving abortions had no previous induced abortions.
+In general, from 1985 through 2019, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.8 percent in 2019.
+The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 51.3 percent in 2019.

 In 2019, 84.7 percent of the Michigan women who obtained an induced abortion were not married, a 2.3 percent increase from the 82.4 percent reported in 1985.